w5xd/NyeVikingPowerMonitor/README.md

 There are (at least) two different LED products that fit the SMT pad layout: one in RGB, and the other in RGY.
 The 3D enclosure has six routing tubes to accommodate fiber optic cable from the LED on the PCB to the front panel.
-<br/><br/>A historical note: the <code>console.asm</code> is the SolidEdge 3D design for
+<br/><br/>A historical note: There is an older 3D model, <code>console.asm</code>, in this repository
-an enclosure that places the front panel and back panel of the enclosure in direct contact with the PCB.
+which is the SolidEdge 3D design for an enclosure that places the front panel and back panel of the enclosure in direct contact with the PCB.
 No fiber optic cable is needed.
-But I disliked the cosmetics.
-Then I designed the enclosure presented here, <code>console2.asm</code>, which places the front panel away from the PCB edge.
-There is also a <code>console3.asm</code> which is currently only a design concept for an enclosure that places the PCB inside a commercically available aluminum box for shielding.
+But I disliked the cosmetics and the difficulty of assembly.
+Then I designed the enclosure presented here, <code>console2.asm</code>.
+It places the front panel away from the PCB edge.
+</p><p>There is also a <code>console3.asm</code> which is
+currently only a design concept for an enclosure that places the PCB inside a commercically available aluminum box if you need improved shielding.
+The 4 layer PCB provides adequate shielding for my own shack, even with full legal limit power output to a tribander directly above the operating position.
 </ul>
-Its a bit of a puzzle to assemble.
+Its a bit of a puzzle to assemble the 3D printed enclosure.
 See the instructions in the
 <a href='STL/console2'>STL/console2</a> folder.

  <h2>Calibration</h2>
- <p>The sketch supports four settings in EEPROM.
-These (roughly) correspond to
+ <p>The sketch supports four calibrations in EEPROM accessible using the back panel
- potentiometers on the original analog board.
+calibrate push button.
+These four roughly correspond to potentiometers on the original analog board.
 The EEPROM settings are:
  <br/>ALO SWR lock-out threshold
  <br/>ALO PWR lock-out threshold